MichaelHagen28/MichaelHagen28.github.io/index.md

 [Urban Heat Island Discovery Day](/pdf/MichaelhagenPoster 2019.pdf)

-This project was to design a scientific presentation about geographical issues and design an interactive experiment.
-The topic and experiment was to show the effects of albedo and heat on the urban heat islands phenomenon that creates hotter conditions in cities during the summer.
+This project was to design a scientific presentation about geographical issues and plan an interactive experiment for a science fair.
+The topic and experiment were to show the effects of albedo and heat on the urban heat island phenomenon that creates hotter conditions in cities during the summer.
 The experiment used a heat lamp on rock surfaces of varying shades of white to black.
-The children would use a laser thermometer on the rocks and see a noticeable difference in temperature based on the color and how much energy is absorbed based on the color of the material.
+The children would use a laser thermometer on the rocks and see a noticeable temperature difference based on the color and how much energy is absorbed based on the shade of the material.

 <img src="images/Project2.jpg"/>
 <img src="images/20190316_125606.jpg"/>